th7/simple_migrations/README.md

     # Using Postgres here, but any DB should be fine
     conn = PG::Connection.new(conf)

-    # set up a block that allows Migrations run SQL
+    # set up a block that allows SimpleMigrations run SQL
-    Migrations.sql_executor do |sql|
+    SimpleMigrations.sql_executor do |sql|
       conn.exec(sql)
     end
   end